network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 deployed in today’s world, and it is fairly easy to configure many modern web servers to operate as Responsiveness Test servers.

-If a network is able to deliver consistent low latency for a bulk data transfer over HTTP, then it is reasonable to assume that this network will deliver consistent low latency for all IP traffic, including interactive audio and video telephony traffic, which can be regarded as a kind of sender-limited bulk transfer.
+If a network is able to deliver consistent low latency even for the challenging case of a bulk data transfer over HTTP, then it is reasonable to assume that this network will deliver consistent low latency for all IP traffic, including interactive audio and video telephony traffic, which can be regarded as a kind of sender-limited bulk transfer.